utcsilab/deepinpy/README.md

 DeepInPy can leverage packages such as [SigPy][sigpy] and [Torch KB NUFFT][torchkbnufft] to create the (non-Cartesian) forward models and other signal processing functions.

-DeepInPy has capabilities for learning rate scheduling.
-An example usage has been included in the default config.
-The general use is:

-	"lr_scheduler": [x,y]

-where "x" is the epoch when the multiplicative factor will be applied and "y" is the multiplicative factor that scales the current learning rate.
-Each successive x number of epochs, e.g. 2x, 3x, 4x etc will also scale the learning rate.

 ## Installation

 ```bash